MichaelZaidman/hid-ft260/README.md

 for UART.
 Each interface is independent, and the kernel detects it as a separate USB hidraw device.

-There is no I2C master/host driver for this chip to date, and FTDI suggests using hidraw and libusb userspace libraries to operate the FT260 I2C host controller via hidraw Linux kernel driver.
+There is no Linux I2C controller driver for this chip to date, and FTDI suggests using hidraw and libusb userspace libraries to operate the FT260 I2C host controller via hidraw Linux kernel driver.
 But this approach makes the standard Linux I2C tools useless, and it does not